October 1st, 2020

 4. The dissertation on a medicinal chemistry-related topic* or comparable scientific publication voted best by the panel of judges is awarded the prize.
 The dissertation must have been successfully defended at a Dutch university in the two years prior to the closing of the submission deadline.

 5. Medicinal chemistry* is taken to mean the complex of activities resulting in the synthesis or isolation of substances with biological activity, their analysis and structural interpretation, the identification of (agro) pharmacological, toxicological and other biological activities, their mechanistic interpretation at the molecular level, and the identification of quantitative relationships between structure and biological activity.
-The aim is to enhance the desirable properties and minimise the undesirable properties of compounds.
+The aim is to enhance the desirable properties and minimize the undesirable properties of compounds.

 6. Dutch candidates, as well as non-Dutch candidates who carried out their dissertation-related research mainly in the Netherlands, are eligible for the award.